Veronica Bielik Sizzles In Off-The-Shoulder Crop Top While Posing With A Pizza In Throwback Photo

 On Thursday, April 9, Polish model Veronica Bielik shared a sizzling snap with her 2.8 million Instagram followers.

-The photo, taken in Milan, Italy, shows the Instagram star sitting at a table with a pizza placed in front of her.
-The Milan Cathedral and gorgeous green foliage can be seen in the background.
+The photo, which was taken in Milan, Italy, showed the Instagram star sitting at a table with a pizza placed in front of her.
+The Milan Cathedral and gorgeous green foliage were visible in the background.
 Veronica posed with her shoulders back as she rested her hands on the rim of the plate.
 She tilted her head and gazed directly into the camera, smiling sweetly.

-The digital influencer sizzled in a mint-colored, off-the-shoulder crop top with billowy sleeves and lace-up detailing.
-The blouse put Veronica’s incredible curves and toned midsection on full display, much to the delight of her audience.
+Veronica sizzled in a mint-colored, off-the-shoulder crop top with billowy sleeves and lace-up detailing.
+The blouse put her curves and midsection on full display, much to the delight of her audience.
 She accessorized the feminine look with a delicate pendant necklace.

 For the photo, Veronica styled her honey-colored hair in loose waves and enhanced her already gorgeous features with a full face of makeup.
 The striking application included sculpted eyebrows, peach blush, winged eyeliner, voluminous lashes, and nude lipstick.
 Her nails were also perfectly manicured and painted a soft pink.

-In the caption, the social media sensation noted that the photo was taken at an earlier date, stating that she was “missing Italy like crazy.”
-Veronica also made reference to the COVID-19 pandemic and revealed that she has been regularly “praying” on behalf of Italy and other countries that have been affected by the virus.
+In the caption, Veronica noted that the photo was taken at an earlier date, stating that she was “missing Italy like crazy.”
+She also made reference to the COVID-19 pandemic and revealed that she has been regularly “praying” on behalf of Italy and other countries that have been affected by the coronavirus.

 The post appears to be a fan favorite as it soon racked up more than 60,000 likes.
 Many of Veronica’s admirers also took the time to compliment her in the comments section.